 Mostly enjoying this busy, beautiful life with lots of yarn and a hook!
 I'm hooked on God, my 3 boys, Mr R and if your reading this then you'll know I'm hooked on crochet too!!

-I also love to blog and Instagram my creative journey and design my own crochet patterns; you can find me by clicking the links below.
+I love to write my own patterns and share them here, I also love to blog and Instagram my creative journey; you can find me by clicking the links below.

 So thanks for stopping by...feel free to have a good old poke around...and I hope you enjoy your time spent with me because you are very welcome here xx

 Hey lovelies, I’m in need of pattern testers again.
 This time for my Toasty Ear Flap Hat.
 Written for sizes newborn – large adult.

 Do I need to have test crochet before?

 Nope… as long as you can crochet and read from a written pattern you are good to apply to be my tester.
 Infact, I am looking for people with varying abilities of crochet.